National Anton Resource for Biomolecular Simulation

 Introductory workshop

-A workshop covering all aspects of running MD simulations on Anton is presented each year.
-It is offered by invitation only to the most recent allocations awardees.
+Due to the special nature of the Anton machine, we are organizing a one-day virtual workshop on April 7, 2025, covering all aspects of running MD simulations on Anton.
+The workshop is offered by invitation only to the most recent allocations awardees.

 Apply